-Friends, I know what it’s like in the trenches.
+Friends, I know what it’s like.

-I’ve removed my ten year old from a bounce house birthday party by force.
+I’ve removed my ten-year-old from a bounce house birthday party by force.

-I’ve hoisted my writhing six year old across my shoulders, slogging half a mile up a crowded beach in desperation.
+I’ve hoisted my writhing six-year-old across my shoulders, slogging half a mile up a crowded beach in desperation.

-I’ve been accused of child abuse while my two year old melted down in a big box store.
+I’ve been accused of child abuse while my two-year-old melted down in a big box store.

 But I’m here to tell you – it gets better.